Levante UD

-Founded on 9 September 1909, Levante play in Segunda División, holding home games at Ciutat de València Stadium.
+Founded on 6 September 1909, the club will compete in La Liga for the 2025–26 season, holding home games at Ciutat de València Stadium.

 History

 Early years (1909–1935)

 Levante UD was formerly registered as Levante Football Club on 9 September 1909 (celebrating its 100th anniversary on 9 September 2009).
+Thus Levante is the most senior football club in Valencia, with rival team Valencia CF not being formed until 1919.

-Levante Union Deportiva (Football Club) has the eastern region of the Iberian Peninsula as its namesake.
-Levante is Spain's east coast, the coast where the sun always rises (rise in Spanish being levantar).
-Levante UD's name is likewise attributed to the Levant wind that comes from the east and reminiscent of the Levante beach in La Malvarrosa, where Levante Football Club (as Levante Union Deportiva was originally named) clashed some of its earliest fixtures.
-Historically backed, Levante Union Deportiva is the most senior football club in Valencia.
-Local rival team Valencia CF was not formed until 1919.
+Levante shares its name with the eastern region of the Iberian Peninsula, with Spain's east coast, the coast over which the sun rises (levantar in Spanish), with the Levant wind that comes from the east, and with the Levante beach in La Malvarrosa where Levante Football Club played some of its earliest fixtures.

 Levante's earliest games were played at La Platjeta, near the docks on a plot of land owned by a perfume entrepreneur.
-Its next ground was also near the port area, and the club gradually began to become associated with the working class.
-In 1919, the side played Valencia CF for the first time, losing 0–1; the game marked the inauguration of the recently formed new ground at Algirós.
+Its next ground was also near the port area, and the club gradually became associated with the working class.
+In 1919, the side played Valencia CF for the first time, losing 0–1; the game marked the inauguration of the recently built ground at Algirós.
 In 1928, Levante FC won its first trophy, the Valencian Championship.

 1909 also saw the birth of Gimnástico Football Club, which originally played at Patronato de la Juventud Obrera, being then named Gimnástico-Patronato.
 In 1919, Gimnástico became the champion of the Campeonato de Valencia, beating CD Castellón in two leg finals; the next year, the club had become Real Gimnástico Football Club, after being granted royal patronage by Alfonso XIII, and they reached the final of Campeonato Regional de Levante, but lost to Club Deportivo Aguileño.
-In 1931, with the emergence of the Second Spanish Republic, the club dropped the Real from its name.
+In 1931, with the founding of the Second Spanish Republic, the club dropped the Real from its name.

 In 1934–35, both Levante and Gimnástico debuted in the second division, when the league was expanded from 10 teams to 24.
 In 1935, Levante won the Campeonato Levante-Sur, a competition that featured teams from Valencia, Murcia and Andalusia, and subsequently reached the semi-finals of the Spanish Cup, consecutively beating Valencia and Barcelona before losing to eventual runners-up Sabadell.

 During the civil war: Copa de la España Libre (1937)

-During the Spanish Civil War, Levante and Gimnástico played in the Mediterranean League, finishing fifth and sixth respectively – teams from this league also competed in the Copa de la España Libre ("Free Spain Cup").
+During the Spanish Civil War, Levante and Gimnástico played in the Mediterranean League, finishing fifth and sixth respectively.
+Teams from this league also competed in the Copa de la España Libre ("Free Spain Cup").
 It was originally intended that the top four teams from the league would enter the cup, but Barcelona opted to tour Mexico and the United States, and as a result, Levante took its place.
 The first round of the competition was a mini-league with the top two teams, Levante and Valencia, qualifying for the final.
 On 18 July 1937, Levante defeated its city rivals 1–0 at the Montjuïc.